-Students come together from across the city to attend the congregated SAGE program at one of the six schools (three elementary, three secondary).
+Students come together from across the city to attend the SAGE program at one of the five schools (three elementary, two secondary).
 Students represent a wide variety of backgrounds and talents.
 What ties these students together is their intellectual talent, as well as their need to make connections with others that understand and accept them.

-For elementary programs, students in all Grade 4 classrooms during the winter have an opportunity to be identified as possibly benefiting from gifted programming.
-Once the referral process is completed, the SAGE Committee sends out a letter in March to specific parents/guardians encouraging them to consider having their son or daughter attend the school (within the correct catchment area) that has a Grade 5 SAGE classroom.
-The elementary SAGE Program is provided at Greystone Heights, Caswell and Dr. John G. Egnatoff schools.
+For elementary programs, students in all Grade 4 classrooms have an opportunity to be identified as possibly benefiting from gifted programming.
+Once the referral process is complete, the SAGE Committee contacts specific parents/guardians encouraging them to consider having their child attend the Grade 5 SAGE classroom at the school within the correct catchment area.

 For secondary programs, Grade 8 students may be identified as possibly benefiting from gifted programming.
 The secondary SAGE referral process takes place from December through February and includes a student writing component.
 Referred students can indicate which collegiate they would prefer to attend.

 Admission at grades other than Grade 4 and Grade 8 is through a referral process depending on program availability.